zymex22/PRF-Lite/README.md

 # PRF-Lite
 Welcome to Project RimFactory - Lite
-This is a Stripped version of PRF - Core, and is meant to be some simple automation without too heave on machines.
+This is a Stripped version of PRF - Core, and is meant to be some simple automation without too heavy on machines.
-You can choose either play with this mod or with core+sub mods.
+You can choose either play with this mod or with core + sub mods.
 When 2.5.0 releases for core you can swap between using either one.
 As they use same Def names and Assemblies.